syncfusion-content/flutter-docs/Flutter/pdf-viewer/text-selection.md

 {% endhighlight %}
 {% endtabs %}

-## How to get the seleted text lines in the PDF viewer?
+## How to get the selected text lines in the PDF viewer?

 Using the [getSelectedTextLines](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewerState/getSelectedTextLines.html) method, you can get the selected text lines in the PDF viewer.
 The following code example explains the same.